One unit of course credit equals four semester hours. Prerequisite for all courses at the 200-level or higher: admission to program.

 An investigation to current research on the brain and individual development with application to teaching and learning.
 Focus areas include the development of the brain, myths stemming from research on the brain, a framework for reviewing brain research and implications for students with disabilities.
 Spring Term.

 SPE 300 Intermediate Seminar for Teaching in Diverse and Inclusive Schools

 An intermediate seminar for developing the knowledge and skills needed for creating inclusive and safe classroom environments that support all learners.
 The seminar requires field participation in diverse school settings.
 Teacher candidates demonstrate professional growth by developing a philosophy of teaching and presenting their reflective e-portfolios, which link coursework with professional standards and field experiences.
 Successful completion of this seminar is required as part of the evaluation process for continuation in the teacher education program.
 Prerequisite: SPE 200.
 Fall Term.

 SPE 311 Educational Psychology

 An introduction to the psychological principles and theories of human development, learning and motivation in K-12 educational settings.
 Includes the study of educational research, child and adolescent development, developmentally appropriate and instructional best practices, individual differences, learning environment and assessment.
-Prerequisite: PSY 210 and sophomore standing.
+Prerequisite: admission to the program and PSY 210.

 SPE 316 Literacy III: K-12 Instructional Strategies and Interventions

 An advanced study of the development of language skills and the provision of support for meeting the literacy needs of the diverse learner, K-12.
-Focus areas include reading foundations, emerging literacy skills, remediation, developmental reading instruction, support, materials and resources.
+Focus areas include reading foundations and methodological approaches, emerging literacy skills, remediation, developmental reading instruction, content area reading support, materials and resources.
 Prerequisite: SPE 250.
 Fall Term.